Halo Studios: Reclaimer saga

-Rebranding
+Rebranding and restructuring

 After Infinites release, 343 Industries supported the game via updates.
 On September 12, 2022, Bonnie Ross announced she would step down as studio head.
 Following her departure, her responsibilities were split into three positions.
 Pierre Hintze took over as studio head, Bryan Koski became GM of the franchise and Elizabeth Van Wyck took over business and operations.
 Amid wider layoffs in the tech industry and Microsoft, 343 Industries was heavily affected, and Bloomberg News reported the studio would be making large changes to its development structure going forward.

 In October 2024, 343 Industries announced a rebrand as Halo Studios, amid a shift to Unreal Engine 5 for future project development, moving away from Slipspace Engine.
 A Halo Waypoint blog post in early July 2025 confirmed that Halo Studios would reveal details on their first project in Unreal Engine 5 during that October's Halo World Championships.
-The studio was subject to internal layoffs coinciding with Microsoft's business reorganizations later that month, with an anonymous former employee interviewed by Engadget citing "tension" that had been arising within the developer regarding unspecified projects that were "recently in crisis."
-The individual also spoke of Microsoft pivoting Halo development towards collaborating with contracted studios across the United States and Europe, as opposed to individual contractors as 343 Industries relied on, mirroring the development pipelines for other first-person-shooter titles like Call of Duty and Battlefield.
-Additional personnel were laid off of the studio in 2025 amid wider Microsoft layoffs, with sources reporting to Engadget dissatisfaction and tension at the studio.
+The studio was subject to internal layoffs coinciding with Microsoft's business reorganizations later that month.

+Following the release of Halo: Campaign Evolved and continuing Microsoft reorganization of its gaming studios, Xbox chief content officer Matt Booty announced in September 2026 that a new Halo title would be developed under video game publisher Activision.
+Halo Studios would maintain support for existing titles.